mattdistefano/accessibility-training/readme.md

 #### Landmarks

 Use specific tags and/or the `role` attribute to identify landmarks within a document.
 For example, the main content area should be marked up with a `main` tag so that supporting AT can skip directly to it.
 (2.4.1)

+#### Reading order

+Since AT typically reads elements in the order in which they appear in the DOM, content in the source HTML should typically have a sensible reading order that parallels how it will be presented on screen.
+So, for example, while it's possible to put a section heading *beneath* its content in the DOM, but visually position it *above* that same content via CSS - don't.
+(1.3.2)

 ### Hidden content